benwilber/benwilber.github.io/_posts/2024-08-21-pg-trgm-autocomplete.md

 ---
 layout: post
-title: "Autocomplete Usernames in Mentions with pg_trgm"
+title: "Fast autocomplete in Postgres with pg_trgm"
 date: 2024-08-21 00:00:00
 categories: programming
 comments: true
 ---

-# Autocomplete Usernames in Mentions with pg_trgm
+# Fast autocomplete in Postgres with pg_trgm

-Autocomplete functionality can significantly enhance UX, especially in comment or forums where users often mention each other by name or username.
+Autocomplete functionality can significantly enhance UX, especially in comments or forums where users often mention each other by name or username.
 Implementing this is very efficient in PostgreSQL using the `pg_trgm` extension, which allows for fast, fuzzy text searches.
 This post will guide you through setting up autocomplete for usernames in mentions using `pg_trgm`.

 ## Why `pg_trgm`?